11 Thyroid Medication Mistakes You Don't Want to Make

 Thyroid hormone replacement medications treat hypothyroidism.
 The common drugs include levothyroxine (Synthroid, Levoxyl, Tirosint), liothyronine (Cytomel, compounded time-released T3), and natural desiccated thyroid (Nature-throid, Thyroid WP, Armour Thyroid.)

-If you are on thyroid hormone replacement medication, you will want to avoid making common mistakes that can interfere with the effectiveness of your treatment.
-We asked thyroid patients to share some of their own thyroid medication mistakes.
-Read and learn from their good advice!
+If you’re being treated for hypothyroidism, how can you avoid making common mistakes that could interfere with your thyroid treatment?
+We asked thyroid patients to share some of their own thyroid medication mistakes, so you can learn from their experience!

 You fail to check your prescription carefully when you receive it from the pharmacy.